Jayson Tatum NBA Playoffs Player Props: Celtics vs. 76ers

 - The Celtics rank 16th in possessions per game with 101.9.
 His opponents, the 76ers, have one of the slowest tempos with 99.8 possessions per contest.

-- Allowing 110.9 points per game, the 76ers are the third-ranked team in the league defensively.
+- Defensively, the 76ers are third in the league, allowing 110.9 points per game.

-- On the boards, the 76ers are second in the NBA, giving up 41.2 rebounds per contest.
+- Allowing 41.2 rebounds per game, the 76ers are the second-ranked team in the NBA.

-- The 76ers are the sixth-ranked team in the NBA, giving up 24.2 assists per game.
+- In terms of assists, the 76ers have given up 24.2 per contest, sixth in the NBA.

-- Conceding 11.6 made 3-pointers per game, the 76ers are the fifth-ranked squad in the league.
+- The 76ers are the fifth-ranked team in the NBA at allowing threes, conceding 11.6 made 3-pointers per game.

 Jayson Tatum vs. the 76ers